reza1mahb/cowrie/README.rst

 designed to log brute force attacks and the shell interaction performed by the attacker.
-In medium interaction mode (shell) it emulates a UNIX system in Python, in high interaction mode (proxy) it functions as an SSH and telnet proxy to observe attacker behavior to another system.
+In medium interaction mode (shell) it emulates a UNIX system in Python, in high interaction mode (proxy) it functions as an SSH and telnet proxy to observe kmklmkl behavior to another system.

 `Cowrie <http://github.com/cowrie/cowrie/>`_ is maintained by Michel Oosterhof.